knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 ### Prerequisite 1: Install Knative `func` CLI
 Knative Function enables you to easily create, build, and deploy stateless, event-driven functions as [Knative Services](https://knative.dev/docs/serving/services/#:~:text=Knative%20Services%20are%20used%20to,the%20Service%20to%20be%20configured) by using the func CLI.

-In order to deploy your application to your Kubernetes cluster easily with Knative Function, you need to install the `func` CLI.
+In order to do so, you need to install the `func` CLI.
 You can follow the [official documentation](https://knative.dev/docs/getting-started/install-func/) to install the `func` CLI.

-Running `func version` to verify the installation, and you should see the version of the `func` CLI you installed.
+Running `func version` in your terminal to verify the installation, and you should see the version of the `func` CLI you installed.

 ## Implementation
 The process is straightforward: